Frosty21/frosty21/README.md

   <summary><b>✨&nbsp;&nbsp;About&nbsp;Me</b></summary>
   <br/>

-I am a Full Stack Developer with [FindAlto](https://findalto.com), with 1-2 years of experience in developing enterprise applications and open-source software.
+I am a Full Stack Developer with 1-2 years of experience in developing enterprise applications and open-source software.
+My goal is to build apps that have purpose, DX efficiency, maintainable, scalable and benifits open source.

 ### My Opensource Story
   I've worked in a company called gomae that was trying to make veganizable food accessable to users all alike in Vancouver.
 We made the map app in React-Native, MySQL DB, Express, AWS and a few other things.